ProfessorNova/focusflow/docs/summary/presentation-handout.md

 - **Is the system deployed somewhere (e.g., bwCloud, Vercel, Heroku, etc.)?**
     - ***Can other students or instructors access / try it?***

-Yes, it is deployed on bwCloud and can be accessed by anyone with the link.
+Yes, it is deployed on bwCloud and can be accessed by anyone with the link but there is no email client.
+Which effectivly disables the creation of new accounts.

 - **Mention how unit, integration, API or other tests were integrated.**